 In high school, my strongest subject was math so I decided to enter college as a mathematics major.
 I enjoyed math because it helped me learn how to effectively solve problems.
 However, as I continued to study math, I felt like something was missing.
 Upon taking a psychology class as a freshman, a lightbulb went off in my head.
 I realized that human beings were far more interesting to understand than math equations.

 Studying psychology allowed me to use my analytical skills in combination with my love for helping others.
-It also was the key to helping me understand myself and my struggles with anxiety.
+It also was the key to helping me understand myself and my struggles with anxiety and self-criticism.
 I felt I had found my true field of study and never looked back.

 To this day, I practice yoga and mindfulness meditation regularly.
 These practices provide me with a sense of inner peace and light-heartedness.
 They have helped me create a more peaceful and loving relationship with my mind, body, and emotions.
 Given my experience, I am passionate about teaching mindfulness to others and incorporating self-compassion practices into therapy.
 I believe therapy and mindfulness practices can make the world a more loving and peaceful place for us all.

 Ellis was born and raised in Oakland, CA and graduated summa cum laude from the University of California, Berkeley with a Bachelors of Arts in Psychology in 2009.
 Ellis received his Doctorate of Psychology (Psy.D.) from the California School of Professional Psychology (CSPP) in San Francisco in 2013 where he wrote his dissertation on teaching mindfulness to socially anxious young adults.
 He has worked in community mental health, college counseling, and various Bay Area schools helping people from a variety of backgrounds improve their mental health and live more fulfilling lives.